hove-io/transit_model/README.md

 Using the [`proj` crate] requires some system-dependencies installation.\
 The version `6.3.0` of [PROJ] is needed (used and tested by maintainers).

-To facilitate the installation you can execute the following command (On Debian systems):
+To help the installation you can execute the following command (On Debian systems):

 ```sh
 make install_proj